 Once alignment becomes natural and proper you can move into “cheetah” – the ability to be aligned and have proper muscle memory in multi-joint, multi chain movements and activities.
 When proper structure and body mechanics are being performed, you can hit your peak sports performance and achieve goals that you never thought you could accomplish due to injuries, aches, and pain.

 The FasciaBlaster® Can Help Improve Soft Tissue Pain!

 If you have reoccurring pain and stiffness, the FasciaBlaster® is your answer!

 This video explains the science and how fascial distortions affect pain:

 Fascia is the root cause of most joint pain and is often times the culprit for full body mystery pain.
 Because tight fascia can close joints, create tension, impede nerves, and restrict blood, it causes a host of problems.
-The FasciaBlaster® (only $89!) loosens the adhesions in the connective tissue and restores the fascia.
+The FasciaBlaster® (only $89!) can help loosen the adhesions in the connective tissue and restores the fascia.
 Anywhere you would foam roll, get massages or other therapy, you can now self-treat even more effectively with the FasciaBlaster®.